 Radiation is the art of using therapeutic x-ray and high-energy particles to eradicate tumors and control certain growths.
-Our radiation treatment is on the cutting edge; utilizing innovations in science and technology to treat your unique cancer.
+Our radiation oncology treatment is on the cutting edge, utilizing innovations in science and technology to treat your unique cancer.

-Epic Care is accredited in Radiation Oncology and Diagnostic Radiology by the American College of Radiology (ACR).
+Epic Care is an accredited healthcare facility in Radiation Oncology and Diagnostic Radiology by the American College of Radiology (ACR).
 Our peers and regulatory organizations have recognized our commitment to cutting edge, patient-centric care with this certification.
+On top of this, we employ skilled and experienced professionals to deliver your radiation oncology treatment.
+Our Radiation Oncologists are committed to using cutting edge technology and offering advanced treatments.
+To learn more about our Radiation Oncologists, read their biographies and radiation specialties here.

 IMRT uses advanced software to plan a precise dose of radiation, based on tumor size, shape and location.
 A computer-controlled device called a linear accelerator delivers radiation in sculpted doses that match the exact 3D geometrical shape of the tumor, including concave and complex shapes.